aws/amazon-neptune-jdbc-driver/markdown/setup/configuration.md

 ### Setting up an Amazon Neptune Cluster

-If you don't already have an Amazon Neptune cluster, please refer to the [get started](https://aws.amazon.com/neptune/getting-started/) documentation for Amazon neptune.
+If you don't already have an Amazon Neptune cluster, please refer to the [get started](https://aws.amazon.com/neptune/getting-started/) documentation for Amazon Neptune.

 ### Downloading the Driver